 In addition to stunning images and inspirational stories, Ceramics Monthly delivers practical technical information like John Britt’s in-depth review of ceramic stains.

-Commercial stain companies provide a detailed list of what oxides are present in each stain.
+Commercial stain companies provide a detailed list of what oxides are present in each stain (check out our directory to find ceramic stain suppliers!).
 The exact recipe is proprietary, but knowing what oxides are used in a given stain can give you great clues as to how a color is achieved or how to encourage or prevent particular effects.
 For example, there are several different black stains.
 One is Best Black while another choice is Cobalt-Free Black.
 If you are using a white glaze with a black-stained glaze next to it, you may notice that a blue line develops at the overlap.
 If you don’t want that line, you can look in the stain chart and choose the black stain without cobalt—the cause of the blue line.
 This chart also tells the base glaze structure that is necessary for each stain to work.
 Before deciding on a color, it is advisable to look at the reference notes associated with that stain.
 Sometimes called the Base Glaze Guide, this information indicates the specific requirements to achieve each color.
 For example, the name is listed, followed by the oxides it contains, and finally a list of numbers such as 3, 5, and 9; each indicating information important to the mixing, firing, etc., to that stain: #3: Maximum firing limit 2300° F (1260°C), #5: Do not use zinc in glaze, and #9: Glaze must contain 6.7–8.4% CaO (12–15% CaCO3).
-Each manufacturer will have a full list of reference notes for their stains.
+Each manufacturer will have a full list of reference notes for their ceramic stains.

 Each color is not guaranteed in all bases, and being aware of these reference notes will help you achieve greater success.
-Stains are not meant for all firing conditions and are generally designed for neutral or oxidation firing atmospheres (although some may work in reduction atmospheres).
-Because stains contain coloring metal oxides along with other ceramics materials like opacifiers, silica, and alumina, adding them to certain glaze bases can cause a glossy glaze surface to turn matte.
-Stains are generally added at 5–8% in a glaze and 15–25% in slips and clay bodies.
+Ceramic stains are not meant for all firing conditions and are generally designed for neutral or oxidation firing atmospheres (although some may work in reduction atmospheres).
+Because ceramic stains contain coloring metal oxides along with other ceramics materials like opacifiers, silica, and alumina, adding them to certain glaze bases can cause a glossy glaze surface to turn matte.
+Ceramic stains are generally added at 5–8% in a glaze and 15–25% in slips and clay bodies.
 At 8% most of the glazes are opaque and flat but if you add smaller amounts of stain (1–3%) it is possible to get transparent colors, including some very nice transparent celadon-colored glazes, when fired in an electric kiln or similar neutral atmosphere.

 Encapsulated (Inclusion) Stains

-Specialty stains, called encapsulated stains, allow potters to get colors that were once not possible with traditional stains.
+Specialty stains, called encapsulated stains, allow potters to get colors that were once not possible with traditional ceramic stains.
 These stain types, also known as inclusion stains or inclusion pigments, are zirconium silicate with cadmium sulfoselenide crystals (Ca/Se).
 Dave Finkelnburg explained in his article, “Four Ways to Red” on pages 14–15 in the April 2011 issue of CM, “The discovery of the encapsulation process (the melting of the colorants into a zirconium silicate glass at high temperatures) has now made the many hues of yellow through red reliable at temperatures through cone 10 in both oxidation and reduction atmospheres.”
 The addition of 3% zirconium silicate will produce an even brighter color.
 These stains are refractory at higher temperatures, they do not melt much, if at all.
 As Tony Hansen writes on Digital Fire (www.digitalfire.com), “Encapsulated stains are not, as the name suggests and some misunderstand, a zircon capsule around an otherwise unstable compound.
 Rather they are manufactured by sintering to form a crystalline matrix (in a process called encapsulation).”
 Inclusion stains have specific firing temperatures and duration of firing protocols as well as warnings about not ball milling the stains (which will allow release of cadmium and/or selenium).
 If the fired glaze surface is damaged it can release the crystals.

 Finkelnburg also states that cadmium stains can produce food-safe colors; however, under certain circumstances, it can be leached from the fired glaze.
 He adds that a sample of any cadmium-stain-tinted glaze used on potential food surfaces should be tested for leaching by a qualified laboratory.

-Washes made with commercial stains can be used both over and under many glazes.
+Washes made with commercial ceramic stains can be used both over and under many glazes.
 Mason Color Works recommends mixing 85% stain and 15% Ferro frit 3124 as a starting point, but many potters us a 50% stain and 50% frit ratio with good success.
 When used under a glaze, cover with a transparent or semi-transparent glaze.
 When used over a glaze, be sure to have sufficient flux in the mix because if the stain or wash is too thick, it can turn into a crusty surface after the firing.

 A very popular use of washes is on majolica-glazed work.
 Potters using majolica often mix 50% stain with 50% frit or Gerstley borate to brush designs on top of the white majolica-base glaze.
-If the stains are refractory, as listed by the manufacturer, increase the flux—use 1 part stain and 4 parts frit or Gerstley borate.
+If the ceramic stains are refractory, as listed by the manufacturer, increase the flux—use 1 part stain and 4 parts frit or Gerstley borate.